Howard Cross

-Howard Edward Cross Jr. (born August 8, 1967) is an American former professional football player and current broadcaster.
+Howard Edward Cross Jr. (born August 8, 1967) is an American retired professional football player and current radio/tv broadcaster.
 He spent 13 seasons as a tight end for the New York Giants in the National Football League (NFL), and was a member of two Super Bowl teams, Super Bowl XXV in 1991 and appearing in Super Bowl XXXV in 2001.
 Since 2007, he has served as a broadcaster for the New York Giants radio network, and a broadcaster for the YES Network.

 Early life

 Cross played football at New Hope High School in New Hope, Alabama.
 In college, he was a member of the Fellowship of Christian Athletes.
 He was drafted out of the University of Alabama in the 1989 NFL draft by the New York Giants in the sixth round.

 Career

 Over his career, Cross played in a total of 207 games as a Giant, trailing only Michael Strahan's 216 games, and Eli Manning’s 236 games.
 Cross won a Super Bowl ring with the Giants in Super Bowl XXV when they defeated the Buffalo Bills 20–19.
 He was the only player on both the 1990 Giants team as well as the 2000 team that lost Super Bowl XXXV to the Baltimore Ravens 34–7.

 Although he was known more for his blocking expertise, he finished his career with 201 receptions for 2,194 yards and 17 touchdowns.